-All documents received by the university in connection with an application for admission become the property of ASU.
+All academic credentials and supporting materials received by the university in connection with an application for admission become the property of ASU.
 If the applicant does not enroll in the university within one year, the admission documents may be destroyed.